johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 ### Omit unused routines

-The Inform 6 compiler switch $OMIT_UNUSED_ROUTINES is off by default, but can be turned on by putting it in the compilation flags.
+The Inform 6 compiler normally stores all routines that are compiled, in the Z-code file.
+If you set the switch $OMIT_UNUSED_ROUTINES=1, it will remove all routines that aren't referred to.
 This frees up memory at no cost, and can save several hundred, maybe even thousands, of bytes!
-This switch is set at the start of the file `minimal.inf` so if you base you game on that file, you have this covered.
+This and several other switches described below are set at the start of the file `minimal.inf` so if you base you game on that file, you have this covered.

+### Omit the symbol table

+Inform 6 normally stores the names of all actions, properties, attributes etc, so they can be printed for debugging purposes.
+However, when distributing a properly tested game, you may want to drop the dead weight.
+You can do this by setting the compiler flag $OMIT_SYMBOL_TABLE=1.

+### Make the dictionary smaller

+Set the compiler switch $ZCODE_LESS_DICT_DATA=1 to remove a superfluous data byte from each dictionary word.

+### Don't waste space on unused globals

+The Z-machine allows for up to 240 global variables, and the compiler will normally reserve 480 bytes of dynamic memory for storing the values of these variables.
+However, the PunyInform library only uses about 100 global variables, so about 280 bytes (140 variables) are just left unused.
+Set the compiler switch
+$ZCODE_COMPACT_GLOBALS=1 to reclaim this memory.

+### Store strings inline

+When a string is printed in code, e.g. `print "Hello";`, Inform 6 compares the length of the string to a threshold value (normally 30).
+If the length of the string exceeds this value, the string is stored separately, in the string area of high memory, and it's printed with `@print_paddr [packed address]`.
+This has the advantage of keeping routines compact, but the drawback is that it takes up more space.
+It takes up two more bytes for the packed address, plus there will be padding after the string in the string area (1 byte on average).
+If you prefer to keep all strings inline in the code instead, you can increase the threshold to a crazy high number with: $ZCODE_MAX_INLINE_STRING=9999

 ### Turn off strict error checking